 - 1/2 teaspoon sea salt

-- 3/4 cup Dutch processed cocoa
+- 3/4 cup cocoa powder, Dutch processed or unsweetened

-- 1 cup unsalted butter at room temperature
+- 1 cup unsalted butter, at room temperature

 - 1 cup granulated sugar